GrayHat12/nedb/README.md

 ## The JavaScript Database

-> :warning: :warning: :warning: **WARNING:** this library is no longer maintained, and may have bugs and security issues.
-Feel free to fork but no pull request or security alert will be answered.

 **Embedded persistent or in memory database for Node.js, nw.js, Electron and browsers, 100% JavaScript, no binary dependency**.
 API is a subset of MongoDB's and it's <a href="#speed">plenty fast</a>.